coreytaylorcompchem/comp_chem/generation/2025-08-27_libinvent_herg_logd/README.md

 `reinvent -l log.log staged_learning.toml`

+Some relevant information about the data transforms of scoring function items in the `staged_learning.toml` can be found in the [tuning Reinvent notebook](https://github.com/coreytaylorcompchem/comp_chem/blob/main/generation/2025-08-29_tuning_reinvent.ipynb)

 ## Deviations from vanilla Reinvent (`staged_learning.toml`)

 * Number of epochs; min=20 max=20 (strongly recommend using 500 or more for production)